Brazil's Marfrig resumes U.S. beef sales amid coronavirus closures

 “In the last 15 days this has been noticed in Brazil,” Gularte said, without detailing volumes.

-Marfrig, which owns Missouri-based National Beef, temporarily suspended production at its Iowa beef plant after workers tested positive for COVID-19, the respiratory disease caused by the coronavirus.
+Marfrig, which owns Missouri-based National Beef [NBEEF.UL], temporarily suspended production at its Iowa beef plant after workers tested positive for COVID-19, the respiratory disease caused by the coronavirus.

+The company does not plan to suspend production at any other U.S. plants, he said.

+National Beef’s total slaughtering capacity in the United States is 13,000 head per day, with 1,100 at the Iowa plant, which has resumed production, Gularte said.

+Overall Brazilian beef exports rose by 5% in the first quarter while Marfrig’s own beef sales abroad soared 24%, driven mainly by strong Chinese demand.

+A rise in U.S. meat sales is likely in the short term as American consumers stock up on food during the health crisis, he said.

-Reporting by Nayara Figueiredo; Writing by Ana Mano; Editing by Chris Reese and Leslie Adler
+Reporting by Nayara Figueiredo; Writing by Ana Mano; Editing by Chris Reese, Leslie Adler and Richard Chang